attayeb/snaq/README.md

 ```

 ## Example dataset:
-is available for testing [test data set](https://github.com/attayeb/snaq/releases/download/testing/AB.tar.gz); download it and extract it in data folder.
+is available for testing: can be downloaded from [here](https://github.com/attayeb/snaq/releases/download/testing/AB.tar.gz); download it and extract it in data folder.

 Possible targets are: